port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty.md

       port:
   ```

-- The `port`, `entity` and the `mappings` keys are used to map the Pagerduty object fields to Port entities.
+- The `port`, `entity` and the `mappings` keys are used to map the PagerDuty object fields to Port entities.
 To create multiple mappings of the same kind, you can add another item in the `resources` array;

   ```yaml showLineNumbers
   resources: